 ABOUT THE AWARD

-This award is open to public servants in the Edmonton Metropolitan Region and Northern Alberta with more than two, and up to five (continuous or not) years of public service experience.
+For public servants with more than two, and up to five years of experience in the public sector.

 Must recognize an individual and not a team.